 This study of salt also brings me back to my work on nitrite/ nitrate curing which has been a major focus for me over many years.
-While people living in desert areas would have discovered that certain salts have the ability to change the colour of meat from brown, back to pinkish/ reddish, along with increased preservation power and a slightly distinct taste, it is certainly true that coastal dwellers would have observed the same.
+While people living in desert areas would have discovered that certain salts have the ability to change the colour of meat from brown, back to pinkish/ reddish, along with increased preservation power and a slightly distinct taste, coastal dwellers would have observed the same.
 They would have noticed that sea salt or bay salt have the same ability.

-The ancients would have noticed this.
-I deal with these salts below under separate headings, but the most important two curing salts that appear to us from antiquity are saltpeter (sodium nitrate) and sal ammoniac (ammonium chloride).
+I deal with these salts below under separate headings, but the most important two curing salts that appear to us from antiquity are saltpetre (sodium nitrate) and sal ammoniac (ammonium chloride).
 Both salts were well known in Mesopotamia and references to them appear alongside references to salt curing of fish mentioned earlier and both salts were used in meat curing.

 The ancients developed basic techniques of separating out the different salts.
 In particular, sal ammoniac was by far the more important salt of the bronze age (2000 BCE).
-It was produced in Egypt and mined in Asia.
-There are features of sal ammoniac that favours it as a salt for people who had a motivation to exploit new lands due to population pressure and climate changes.
-When the horse was domesticated around 5000 BCE, a food source was needed to sustain them on long expeditions and I believe sal ammoniac fits the requirement perfectly.
+It was produced in Egypt and mined in Asia where it occurs naturally.
+There are features of sal ammoniac that favour it as a salt for people who had a motivation to exploit new lands due to population pressure and climate changes or just curiosity.
+When the horse was domesticated around 5000 BCE, a food source was needed to sustain humans on long expeditions and I believe sal ammoniac fits the requirement perfectly.

 Both salts cure the meat in a week which obviously had huge advantages over salt-only curing.
 This, I speculate, was the first incentive to change to a dedicated curing salt.
-Secondly, sal ammoniac, as far as I can find, was globally traded from much earlier on than saltpeter.
-Ancient Macedonian records indicate that even 2000 BCE saltpeter was preferred in food over sal ammoniac on account of the better taste of saltpeter.
+Secondly, sal ammoniac, as far as I can find, was globally traded from much earlier on than saltpetre.
+Ancient Macedonian records indicate that even 2000BCE saltpetre was preferred in food over sal ammoniac on account of the better taste of saltpetre.

 There is a modern era example of a curing technique that was good for a time and was then replaced with more agreeable methods as soon as supply lines were established.
 This technique, I believe actually existed from very early after the horse was domesticated and was re-introduced by various cultures, at various times.
 One such culture was the Boers who left the Cape Colony and moved into the interior of South Africa.
 The technique they used to cure their meat disappeared as soon as conventional supply lines were established.

 The technique is curing of meat by hanging it over the neck of the horse or placing it under your saddle so that the sweat of the horse cure the meat.
 (For a discussion on this, see my article, Saltpeter, Horse Sweat and Biltong) My point is that this is a good example of a curing technique that was used for a time only and then disappeared, only to be re-appear when conditions required it.
 Such was the case, I suspect when sal ammoniac was used for a time in curing until the requirement subsided, salt curing became popular again and much later economic factors re-introduced an improved curing salt which by this time was saltpetre.
 The inclusion of saltpetre into curing salt mixes goes hand in hand with its increased availability.

 German and Austrian cookbooks pre-1600’s reveal that vegetable dyes were used to bolster colour in this time and speak of curing with salt only.
 It is well known that the Germans and Austrians were familiar with nitrate curing and, I will argue, they would have been acquainted with sal ammoniac as a curing salt also, but for whatever reason, these fell out of common practice.
 When the requirements disappeared for nitrate and sal ammoniac curing of the ancient world, the nations of Europe and China reverted to salt curing.

 The many references to salt curing are therefore not surprising in the context of a mature and stable society.
-A record exists from Cato the Elder who described in 160 BCE. how a ham should be cured.
+A record exists from Cato the Elder who described in 160 BCE how a ham should be cured.
 In his Latin work, De Agricultura (On Farming), this Roman statesman and farmer, gives an ancient recipe for curing pork with salt.

 “After buying legs of pork, cut off the `feet.
 One-half peck ground Roman salt per ham.
 Spread the salt in the base of a vat or jar, then place a ham with the skin facing downwards.
 Cover completely with salt.
 After standing in salt for five days, take all hams out with the salt.
 Put those that were above below, and so rearrange and replace.
 After a total of 12 days take out the hams, clean off the salt and hang in the fresh air for two days.
 On the third day take down, rub all over with oil, hang in smoke for two days…take down, rub all over with a mixture of oil and vinegar and hang in the meat store.
 Neither moths nor worms will attack it.” (economist.com)